mixpanel/mixpanel-react-native/README.md

 <a name="introduction"></a>
 # **Introduction**

-Welcome to the official Mixpanel React-Native Library.
+Welcome to the official Mixpanel React-Native library.

 The Mixpanel React-Native library is an open source project, and we'd love to see your contributions!

 <a name="getting started"></a>
 # **Getting started**
-Before you start using Yarn, you'll first need to install yarn on your system.
+Before you start using yarn, if yarn is not installed, you'll first need to install yarn on your system.

 ```
  $ yarn add mixpanel-react-native